 First elected to the Legislative Assembly on September 27, 2010, he represents the riding of Quispamsis.
 On October 12, 2010, he was sworn-in as Minister of Finance, Minister responsible for the New Brunswick Liquor Corporation, Minister responsible for the New Brunswick Investment Management Corporation, Minister responsible for the New Brunswick Lotteries and Gaming Corporation, and Chair of the Board of Management.
 He also served as Minister of Human Resources until October 9, 2012.

 Mr. Higgs was reelected to the Legislative Assembly on September 22, 2014, as MLA for Quispamsis.
-In 2016 he was elected Leader of the Progressive Conservative Party and is currently the Leader of the Official Opposition.
+In 2016 he was elected Leader of the Progressive Conservative Party and is currently the Premier of the Province.

 A long-standing member of the Kennebecasis Baptist Church, he has served on various boards and committees.
 He is also a member of the Association of Professional Engineers of New Brunswick, past vice-chair of the New Brunswick Gateway Council, and is a member of the Board of Directors for the Fundy Royal Conservative Association.